-This policy goes into effect on December 30, 2024.
+This policy goes into effect three months after the publication date of the final policy in the Federal Register.
 This policy will be evaluated by NIH one year after its effective date and every two years thereafter.
 Proposals to amend this policy will be overseen by the NIH Scientific Integrity Official (SIO), in collaboration with the NIH Scientific Integrity Council (Council) described below, and any such amendments will be communicated to HHS and the Director of the White House Office of Science and Technology Policy (OSTP) no later than 30 days after adoption.